dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 We almost 2x the FPS from the previous one-shot method!
 Judging from the FPS value and `mAP` [scores]((https://wandb.ai/dnth/yolov5-deepsparse)), Sparse Transfer Learning makes a lot of sense for most applications.

-But, if you look into the `mAP` metric on the [Wandb dashboard](https://wandb.ai/dnth/yolov5-deepsparse), you'll notice it's slightly lower than the next method.
+But, if you scrutinize further into the `mAP` metric on the [Wandb dashboard](https://wandb.ai/dnth/yolov5-deepsparse), you'll notice it's slightly lower than the next method 💪.

-If you're unwilling to lose some accuracy, and want fast models, then read on 💪

 #### ✂ Pruned YOLOv5-S
-Here, instead of taking an already sparsified model, we are going to sparsify our model by pruning it ourself.
+Here, instead of taking an already sparsified model, we are going to sparsify our model by pruning it ourselves.

 To do that we will use a pre-made recipe on the SparseML [repo](https://github.com/neuralmagic/sparseml/tree/main/integrations/ultralytics-yolov5/recipes).
-This recipe tells the training script how to prune the the model during training.
+This recipe tells the training script how to prune the model during training.

-For that we slightly modify the arguments of `train.py`
+For that, we slightly modify the arguments of `train.py`

 ```bash
 python train.py --cfg ./models_v5.0/yolov5s.yaml \